c1728p9/board-recovery-instructions/win10-interface-update.md

 ![](images/stop.png "Storage Service settings with the Stop button highlighted.")

 ### Step 2: Update interface application
+If you have not done so already, download the [DAPLink interface firmware zip package](TODO: NEED TO UPDATE ONCE NEW DAPLINK IS RELEASED).
+When you unzip the package, locate the file which contains the name of the board you are trying to update.
+This will be the file used to update your device.

-While holding the board's reset button, connect it to your computer via the board's OpenSDA UDB port.
-A device will mount with the name _BOOTLOADER_, _MAINTENANCE_, or something similar, depending the board you are updating.
-Open up this device's directory, and then drag and drop the latest [DAPLink interface application](TODO: add download link for file).
+While holding the board's reset button, connect it to your computer via the board's OpenSDA USB port.
+The device should mount in its bootloader mode.
+Open up the device's root directory, and then drag and drop the firmware update into this directory.
 The board will begin the updating process.

 ### Step 3: Verify
 Allow the update a few seconds to complete, and then unplug and replug the board into your computer normally (without holding down the reset button).
 The device mounts normally, and the update is complete.